 In 2002, Dave Martin (the founder of the Bulungula Lodge) set out to fulfil his vision of using backpacker/independent tourism as a tool for rural development in a remote African community, while simultaneously being an example of sustainable living.
 After going on an exploratory hike, finding Nqileni Village, coming to an agreement with the community to begin the project together, two years of detailed negotiation with government, and finally building, the Bulungula Lodge opened in August 2004.

 The land is owned by the local community, which had also owned 40% of the Lodge since its inception.
 At the end of 2014, 100% ownership and management of the Lodge was transferred (for R2) to the community.
 All profits are used to improve life in the village.
-Over the years, the community has bought a tractor, trailer, and large funeral tent with their share of profits.
+Over the years, the community has bought a tractor and trailer, and a large funeral tent and built a school classroom with their share of profits.

 All staff are selected by our community to ensure that jobs go to those who need them the most (e.g. widows), as well as to ensure that there is a fair distribution of jobs amongst the various clans/families in the village.
 The Lodge has created 18 permanent jobs, and supports a further 15 people through various community tourism businesses.